CharltonC/chrome-css-selector-capture/README.md

     * highlights the target & any matches that fit the profile of the selector path
     * allows you to interact with the selector to find relevant matches in the page within the viewport context
 * The extension is focused on getting the selector of a VISIBLE element in the page as a starting point, not entering a custom selector first to find matches.
 I would imagine the extension would suit the use of Front End Developers and/or data scraping purpose where finding selector, target or matches are quite demanding.
 * The extension is written with TypeScript/jQuery/AngularJs and unit tested using Jasmine.
 Angular 5/6 was investigated but not going forward as the final choice due to achieving the compatibility with existing App or library in User's page.
-The extension has been tested  in the browser (Chrome v.68+ in MacOs and Windows) & in Unit tests ([Test Report](./ref/test-report.md), about 280 tests with 97% coverage), there are always possible edge cases that haven't been accounted for.
+The extension has been tested  in the browser (Chrome v.68+ in MacOs and Windows) & in Unit tests ([Test Report](./ref/test-report.md), about 300 tests with 97% coverage), there are always possible edge cases that haven't been accounted for.
 Please submit any issue in case you bump into any bug.
 Also feel free to drop me a message on LinkedIn and let me know what you think!

+## Shortcut Hotkeys (only when app is enabled)
+* `CTRL` for locking and unlocking the overlays in position
+* `ESC` for disable/exit the Extension

 ## UI Layout (within app element added to the DOM by the Extension)